chimenesjr/file-ingest-front/README.md

 3. file-ingest-db

-Post two kinds of file to the back-end.
+Posts two kinds of file to the back-end.